Azure/autorest/docs/posts/announcing-powershell-generator.md

 Be sure to check out [these additional samples that use the PowerShell generator](https://github.com/Azure/autorest/blob/master/docs/powershell/samples/readme.md).

-### Known Issues
-As with all `beta` software, there are bound to be a few glitches or things that are not working.

-We've cataloged some [known issues](https://github.com/Azure/autorest/blob/master/docs/powershell/release-notes.md#caveats-and-known-issues) with this first beta we encourage you to read before reporting any issues you experience.

-### Support
-We're working as fast as we can to finish up the generator, as we have a lot of modules to generate internally.

-If you run into problems, you can post an issue on the [github repo](https://github.com/Azure/autorest/issues) and tag it with the `powershell` label, and we'll try to take a look.

 ## Features

 ### Modules work on both Windows PowerShell and PowerShell